Z-orgs/ParkingApp/README.md

 DEMO: https://parking-webapp.herokuapp.com/

-This is just a my class project, you can freely develop for it better.
+This is just my class project, you can freely develop for it better.

 Config: